Published on May 29, 2025

 Texas continues to increase production of degrees, certificates, and credentials every year.
 We must not only continue but accelerate that progress to strengthen our workforce and support the needs and dreams of families across the state.

-The number of degrees and certificates is increasing but not by enough.
+The number of degrees and certificates is increasing.

-Still, we have reason to be hopeful.
-The rate of increase for some racial/ethnic groups is quite high, including the rate for students who are African American, Hispanic, or Asian.
+Disggregating the data by race and ethnicity reveals that the rate of increase for some racial/ethnic groups is quite high, including the rate for students who are Hispanic, Asian, or International students.
 The largest jumps for most of these groups are among associate and bachelor’s degrees.

 Traditional degrees dominate the landscape.

 Currently, among degree types, traditional credentials like bachelor’s and associate degrees are much more prevalent than others.
+The number of short-term certificates and associate degrees had the strongest growth from 2023 to 2024.
 Increasing production of postsecondary certificates that provide valuable skills and knowledge is vital to our economic competitiveness.
 Also, while not everyone is expected to seek more advanced degrees, to meet its strategic higher education goals, Texas needs to increase the number of research doctorates awarded each year.

 The number of women attaining credentials rose almost every year since 2015.

-The data consistently show more women earn credentials than men.
-Compared by degree level, in recent years, women earned more credentials than men in every degree except short-term certificates and research doctoral degrees, where men tended to earn as many or more degrees than women.
+The data consistently show more women earn postsecondary credentials than men.
+Compared by degree level, in recent years, women earned more credentials than men in every degree except certificates, where men tended to earn more degrees than women.
+In previous years, men and women received roughly equal numbers of doctoral degrees – this trend changed, and by 2021 a steep gender gap emerged that has continued into 2024.
 This contrasts with the roughly 50-50 gender balance in the state population at large.
 But it matches the trend we see for postsecondary enrollment in Texas as well as global trends in enrollment and completion that have persisted for decades.

 Why have more degrees and certificates gone to women in recent years?
 Cultural shifts expanding the opportunities and roles expected of women may play a part (DiPrete and Buchmann, 2013).
-Another reason may be that it’s easier for men to find decent-paying work without a postsecondary degree or certificate (Evers, et al., 2006).
+It may be easier for men to find decent-paying work without a postsecondary degree or certificate, leading them to forgo higher education in favor of joining the workforce (Evers et al., 2006).

 Regardless, we’d like to see degrees and certificates awarded more equally among men and women.
 The economic benefits associated with postsecondary credentials are significant and should be accessible to everyone.